 - Domestic violence

 Our firm understands that the last thing you need to deal with is a high pressure sales environment or a lawyer who just wants to sign you up as a client.
 You are more than a dollar sign.
-Our office always provides complimentary initial consultations to get a feel for your situation and provide you with all of your options.
+Our office always takes the time during our consultations to get a feel for your situation and provide you with all of your options.
 We firmly believe that you deserve nothing less.

 Preparing to get married